- brief -

 recruiters and companies to send them resumes of our top students.
 Upon completion of certain skills, we

 provide a complementary resume builder and add the student's name and resume to our database.
-This allows
+This

 companies to reach out to highly skilled students directly.
-These features are in the research phase, but
+These features are in the research phase,

 they represent our commitment to bridging the gap between education and employment.